How can I reduce the interest on my mortgage?

 Change how often you’re making payments

+To get an estimate of how much additional payments can save you, use an online extra payment calculator.
 Carrying out these sorts of calculations could help you see just how easy it is to reduce the interest you pay on your mortgage.
 Sometimes seeing the figures in black and white is all you'll need to focus your attention.

-Switch to a lower interest rate
+Switch to a home loan with a lower interest rate

 Other helpful resources: